piesieomane/NOTE-TAKING-APP/README.md

 # Description the project.

 This is a simple CRUD app that allows users to create, read, update and delete notes.
-The app is built with React, Node, Express and postgreSql.
+The app is built with React, Node.Js, Express and postgreSql.

 > The Note Application is a a React, Redux application based on the [Note API](https://www.notion.so/Note-Taking-API-service-c14a96705ed84b3ead02071ed410d6ce) built on the server.